xpdota/guide-scratch/general/HealProg.md

 Mecica II and a Eukrasian Prognosis.

 However, none of this works unless you coordinate.
 If you drop a heal, but your co-healer has to do another GCD heal to compensate, you may not have actually gained anything.
-Planning out heals can be as formal or ad-hoc as you like - different things will work for different groups.
+Planning out heals can be as formal or informal as needed - different things will work best for different groups.
 Generally, you should start with a plan that works, and optimize from there.
 You can experiment with cutting out some heals during raid, but be sure to coordinate with your co-healer so that you don't both try to cut something out and cause a wipe.
 After raid hours, be sure to take a look at logs and find heals that can be cut out, or shift GCD heals around.

 ## You Will Be Using GCDs To Heal

-Once you've been reclearing a raid tier for a while, it's easy to forget about how to optimize GCD heal usage.
-You won't just be GCD healing because you're still progging the fight - even an optimized run of an ultimate is going to involve quite a bit of GCD healing.
-As such, you tend to not really think about "optimizing" GCD heals, since that would be an oxymoron in any other scenario.
+Once you've been reclearing a raid tier for a while, it's easy to forget about how to optimize GCD heal usage, since optimization typically involves removing all or nearly all of them.
+However, once you're thrown into an an ultimate, you won't just be GCD healing because you're still progging the fight - even an optimized run of an ultimate is going to involve quite a bit of GCD healing.

 ## GCD versus oGCD planning